 1. List all the different social groups which joined the Non-Cooperation Movement of 1921.
 Then choose any three and write about their hopes and struggles to show why they joined the movement.

-Below is the list of different social groups who joined the Non-Cooperation Movement and their struggles.
+Below is the list of different social groups that joined the Non-Cooperation Movement and their struggles.

-Thousands of students left government-controlled schools and colleges, headmasters and teachers resigned and lawyers gave up their legal practices.
-The council elections were boycotted in most provinces except Madras, where the Justice Party, the party of the non-Brahmans, felt that entering the council was one way of gaining some power – something that usually only Brahmans had access to.
+Thousands of students left government-controlled schools and colleges, headmasters and teachers resigned, and lawyers gave up their legal practices.
+The council elections were boycotted in most provinces, except Madras, where the Justice Party, the party of the non-Brahmans, felt that entering the council was one way of gaining some power – something that usually only Brahmans had access to.
 The effects of non-cooperation on the economic front were more dramatic.
-Foreign goods were boycotted, liquor shops were picketed and foreign cloth was burnt in huge bonfires.
+Foreign goods were boycotted, liquor shops were picketed, and foreign cloth was burnt in huge bonfires.
 The import of foreign cloth halved between 1921 and 1922, its value dropping from Rs 102 crore to Rs 57 crore.
 In many places, merchants and traders refused to trade in foreign goods or finance foreign trade.
-As the boycott movement spread and people began discarding imported clothes and wearing only Indian ones, production of Indian textile mills and handlooms went up.
-But this movement in the cities gradually slowed down for a variety of reasons.
-Khadi cloth was often more expensive than mass-produced mill cloth and poor people could not afford to buy it.
+As the boycott movement spread and people began discarding imported clothes and wearing only Indian ones, the production of Indian textile mills and handlooms increased.
+But this movement in the cities gradually slowed down for various reasons.
+Khadi cloth was often more expensive than mass-produced mill cloth, and poor people could not afford to buy it.
 Similarly, the boycott of British institutions posed a problem.
 For the movement to be successful, alternative Indian institutions had to be set up so that they could be used in place of the British ones.
 These were slow to come up.
-So students and teachers began trickling back to government schools and lawyers joined back work in government courts.
+So students and teachers began trickling back to government schools, and lawyers joined back work in courts.

 In Awadh, peasants were led by Baba Ramchandra – a sanyasi who had earlier been to Fiji as an indentured labourer.
-The movement here was against talukdars and landlords who demanded exorbitantly high rents and a variety of other cesses from peasants.
-Peasants had to do begar and work at landlords’ farms without any payment.
-As tenants they had no security of tenure, being regularly evicted so that they could acquire no right over the leased land.
-The peasant movement demanded reduction of revenue, the abolition of begar and social boycott of oppressive landlords.
-In many places ‘nai-dhobi bandhs’ were organised by panchayats to deprive landlords of the services of barbers and washermen.
+The movement there was against talukdars and landlords who demanded exorbitantly high rents and a variety of other cesses from peasants.
+Peasants had to do begar and work at landlords’ farms without payment.
+As tenants, they had no security of tenure, being regularly evicted so that they could acquire no right over the leased land.
+The peasant movement demanded a reduction of revenue, the abolition of begar and a social boycott of oppressive landlords.
+In many places, ‘nai-dhobi bandhs’ were organised by panchayats to deprive landlords of the services of barbers and washermen.

 2. Discuss the Salt March to make clear why it was an effective symbol of resistance against colonialism.

 Mahatma Gandhi found in salt a powerful symbol that could unite the nation.
 On 31 January 1930, he sent a letter to Viceroy Irwin stating eleven demands.
 Some of these were of general interest; others were specific demands of different classes, from industrialists to peasants.
 The idea was to make the demands wide-ranging so that all classes within Indian society could identify with them and everyone could be brought together in a united campaign.
 The most stirring of all was the demand to abolish the salt tax.
-Salt was something consumed by the rich and the poor alike, and it was one of the most essential items of food.
-The tax on salt and the government monopoly over its production, Mahatma Gandhi declared, revealed the most oppressive face of British rule.
+Salt was something consumed by the rich and the poor alike, and it was one of the essential food items.
+Mahatma Gandhi revealed the tax on salt and the government monopoly over its production, the most oppressive face of British rule.

 Thousands in different parts of the country broke the salt law, manufactured salt and demonstrated in front of government salt factories.
-As the movement spread, the foreign cloth was boycotted, and liquor shops were picketed.
-Peasants refused to pay revenue and chaukidari taxes, village officials resigned, and in many places, forest people violated forest laws – going into Reserved Forests to collect wood and graze cattle.
+As the movement spread, foreign clothes were boycotted, and liquor shops were picketed.
+Peasants refused to pay revenue and chowkidar taxes, village officials resigned, and in many places, forest people violated forest laws – going into Reserved Forests to collect wood and graze cattle.